Kong/terraform-provider-konnect-beta/docs/resources/api.md

 ### Optional

+- `attributes` (String) A set of attributes that describe the API.
+Parsed as JSON.
 - `description` (String) A description of your API.
 Will be visible on your live Portal.
 - `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.